Ab initio tight-binding Models for Mono- and Bilayer Hexagonal Boron Nitride (h-BN): tight-binding models

+We present the electronic band structures calculated for the MBN and BLBN systems using both the FTB and effective models.
+Fig.~\ref{fig:3} compares the band structures of \textit{h}-BN monolayer and the most stable AB stacked bilayer, obtained from DFT, the FTB model, and simplified effective models incorporating up to \( n = 2, 3, \) and \( 4 \) nearest neighbors.
+The FTB model accurately reproduces the band edges at the \( K \) and \( M \) points, as well as the overall band behavior across the FBZ.
+However, for simpler calculations, we developed effective TB models that capture these key band edge features.
+Starting with the double structure factor model, $\rm F_2G_2$, truncates the G$_n$ and F$_n$ functions at $n=2$.
+In this model, the nearest neighbor hopping terms are taken from \textit{ab initio} hopping data, while the more distant ($n=2$) terms are corrected using expressions derived from the coefficients in Eqs.~\ref{Eq:cpab0} and \ref{Eq:cab1}, as detailed in previous studies~\cite{previous_study_on_monoG_TBmodel, previous_study_on_BiG_TBmodel}:

-For single-layer and bilayer graphene, the $\rm F_{2}G_{2}$ model achieves accuracy near the $K$-point and away from it.
-This model can capture both the trigonal distortion of the bands near the $K$-point and the particle-hole symmetry breaking throughout the Brillouin zone~\cite{previous_study_on_monoG_TBmodel}.
-However, for MBN, the $\rm F_{2}G_{2}$ model achieves accuracy only near the $K$-point, as shown in the top right panel of Fig.~\ref{fig:3}.
-Since the MBN has low-energy band edges near the $K$-point, the $\rm F_{2}G_{2}$ model could be an alternative to the FTB model.
-However, for BLBN with different stacking, the lower conduction band edge does not always lie at the $K$-point.
-The bands near the $M$-point for AB(or BA), AA$^\prime$, and AB$^\prime$ stacking, give rise to an indirect bandgap.
-On the other hand, the AA and BA$^\prime$ stacking give rise to a direct bandgap, as illustrated in Figs.~\ref{fig:5} and \ref{fig:8}(d).
-The overall energy variation between the primary conduction band edges located at the $K$-point and $M$-point for different stacking is of the order of $\pm 400$~meV, as indicated by the dashed blue line in Fig.~\ref{fig:8}(d).
-Therefore, it is desirable to tailor a simplified TB model that can reproduce the $ab~initio$ low-energy bands near the $K$-point as well as at the $M$-point.
+Here, \( t^{(')}_{\alpha\beta n} \) represents the hopping energy of the \( n^{th} \) nearest neighbor hopping process from sublattice \(\alpha\) to \(\beta\), where the primes indicate expansions of the G$_n$ structure factor terms.
+For single-layer and bilayer graphene, the $\rm F_{2}G_{2}$ model achieves accuracy near the $K$-point and away from it, capturing both the trigonal distortion of the bands near the $K$-point and the particle-hole symmetry breaking throughout the Brillouin zone \cite{previous_study_on_monoG_TBmodel}.
+Similarly, for MBN, the $\rm F_{2}G_{2}$ model achieves accuracy near the $K$-point, as shown in the Fig.~\ref{fig:3}(b).
+Given that MBN exhibits low-energy band edges near $K$, the $\rm F_{2}G_{2}$ model could serve as an alternative to the FTB model.
+In contrast, for BLBN with different stackings, the lower conduction band edge does not always lie at the $K$-point.
+In AB, AA$^\prime$, and AB$^\prime$ stackings, the conduction band edges are located at the $M$-point, resulting in an indirect bandgap.
+Conversely, AA and BA$^\prime$ stackings exhibit a direct bandgap, illustrated in Fig.~\ref{fig:5}.
+The bandgap nature and magnitude in these systems are illustrated in Fig.~\ref{fig:3}(d).
+The overall energy difference between the primary conduction band edges at the $K$-point and $M$-point for different stackings is approximately $\pm 400$ meV, as indicated by the dashed blue line.

+Additionally a comprehensive overview is presented in Fig.~\ref{fig:6} showing the surface plots of the lowest valence ($\rm VB_1$) and conduction ($\rm CB_1$) bands across the entire Brillouin zone, calculated using the FTB model.

+While valence band maxima generally occur at the $K$ points (except for AA$^\prime$), valence band minima are consistently found at the $\varGamma$ point.
+Interestingly, the AA$^\prime$ stacking shows valence band crossings at the $K$ points.
+Regarding conduction bands, minima appear at the $M$ point for most stackings but shift to the $K$ point for AA and BA$^\prime$ configurations.
+The $\rm F_{2}G_{2}$ effective model is unable to reproduce these features of bilayers.